 Funds to enhance the community college experience are raised through the Kingsborough Community College Foundation, Inc., an independent, not-for-profit charitable corporation, founded in 1982 to advance the philanthropic goals of the institution.

-The Foundation office is located in the Kingsborough Community College Office for College Advancement, 2001 Oriental Boulevard, Brooklyn, NY, 11235.
+The Foundation office is located in the Kingsborough Community College Office for College Advancement, 2001 Oriental Boulevard, Brooklyn, NY, 11235-2398. revised 2005-2006 programs and courses